NASA astronauts: return after 8 months in space is getting closer!

 Important missions in space

-Not only the return of the two astronauts is imminent, but also their participation in the 274th outboard operations of NASA.
+Not only is the return of the two astronauts imminent, but also their participation in NASA's 274th spacewalk.
 How space.com reported that Williams and Wilmore were assigned to perform important maintenance work on the ISS.
 They will dismantle communications equipment and collect samples for microbial testing.
 This next adventure, scheduled to take place on January 30, 2025, will be Wilmore's fifth and Williams' tenth spacewalk.

 The return of the two astronauts is not only an important step, but also a sign of the unpredictability of space missions.
-However, NASA assures that the space travelers are well looked after during their long stay.
-Suni Williams himself confessed that after as many days in space she forgot to go.
-If everything goes well, you will fly back to earth in a used capsule, "endurance", which is supposed to land off the coast of Florida.
+However, NASA assures that the astronauts will be well looked after during their long stay.
+Suni Williams herself confessed that after so many days in space, she has forgotten what it's like to walk.
+If all goes well, they will fly back to Earth in a used capsule, Endurance, which is scheduled to land off the coast of Florida.